-A DCCconcepts "Modelling advice" publication thinking outside the square DCC Advice #11 Page 7 conce Wiring Point-work & Special track conditions for DC or DCC Wiring a 3-WAY (and interlocking blade position) We show an asymmetric 3-way here, however the issue of an "illogical route" exists with a symmetrical 3-way too, so you can use this approach for that too.
-STRAIGHT LEFT Wiring will be exactly the same for DC and DCC modellers.
-ROUTE Also - we've used an AD-2fx decoder however the outputs of a ROUTE DPDT switch would be wired the same and work the same way.
-Cobalt Users: We've shown Cobalt Ω Omega here - exactly the same wiring can be used with Cobalt iP Analog.
-For Cobalt iP Digital, you would use the frog switch and then use the second SPST switch to create the power-wiring interlock for motor A. Solenoid users: This configuration needs two switches per point motor to work, (for frog and power interlock) so Solenoid users will need to use AD-S2fx or AD-S8fx Accessory decoders RIGHT plus the addition of the new DCCconcepts dual relay extension board which is due for release at the end of 2014 / early 2015.
+A DCCconcepts "Modelling advice" publication DC of thinking outside the square Concepts DC Advice #11 Page 7

+Wiring a 3-WAY (and interlocking blade position)

+We show an asymmetric 3-way here, however the issue of an "illogical route" exists with a symmetrical 3-way too, so you can use this approach for that too.

+Wiring will be exactly the same for DC and DCC modellers.

+Also - we've used an AD-2fx decoder however the outputs of a DPDT switch would be wired the same and work the same way.

+Cobalt Users: We've shown Cobalt Ω Omega here - Exactly the same wiring can be used with Cobalt iP Analog.
+For Cobalt iP Digital, you would use the frog switch and then use the second SPST switch to create the power-wiring interlock for motor A.

+Solenoid users: This configuration needs two switches per point motor to work, (for frog and power interlock) so Solenoid users will need to use AD-S2fx or AD-S8fx Accessory decoders plus the addition of the new DCCconcepts dual relay extension board which is due for release at the end of 2014 / early 2015.

 So how does it all work?

 Frogs 2 and 3 share the RHS of the straight route and so will always be the same polarity.
-They're both controlled by Motor B. Frog 1 is only used for the LEFT route controlled by Motor A, so it is controlled by motor A. Motor A should only be able to set the Left route if Motor B is set to straight.
-Therefore power feed for Motor A is fed via a switch on Motor B, and is turned OFF by Motor B's switch unless Motor B is set to straight.
+They're both controlled by motor B.

+Frog 1 is only used for the LEFT route controlled by Motor A, so it is controlled by motor A.

+Motor A should only be able to set the Left route if Motor B is set to straight.
+Therefore power feed for Motor A is fed via a switch on Motor B, and is turned OFF by motor B's switch unless motor B is set to straight.

 LEDs.
-If panel LEDs are placed across A's motor power feeds at X as per our drawing on page 2, they will ONLY be on when Motor B is set for the straight route!
-Regulated DC Power We used an AD-2fx accessory decoder, but the wiring would be just the same if we used a DPDT switch!
+If panel LEDs are placed across A's motor power feeds at X as per our drawing on page 2, they will ONLY be on when motor B is set for the straight Route!

-To track power bus

-The rest of the AD decoder wiring is as per the AD manual except for the LEDs connected across X

-DC Concepts
+DCC Advice #11 Page 8

+concepts